 Know the Collagen Source

 Most allergic reactions are not from the collagen itself.
-Rather, allergic reactions stem from the source of the collagen.
-If you’re allergic to fish, for example, then you should probably think twice about getting collagen from fish sources.
+Rather, these allergic reactions stem from the source of the collagen.
+If you are allergic to fish, for example, then you should probably think twice about getting collagen from fish sources.
 This is where users have to exercise caution when using supplements.
 What is the main source of the collagen?
 Some products only list the collagen type and not the source.
 This can make things a bit tricky.
 If using type 2 collagen, then the source is likely from chicken.
 If type 1 and 3, though, then it can be from a number of sources, such as bovine, fish or egg whites.

 Side Effects of Collagen Supplements